Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Experiments

+We empirically validate the effectiveness of the \textbf{item-centric} paradigm (specifically \textsc{Scales++}) against the prevailing \textbf{model-centric} approaches.
+We also include a random selection baseline.

-We test the performance of these estimation strategies on the Open LLM Leaderboard and six constituent benchmarks \citep{open-llm-leaderboard}.
-Combining test sets from GSM8K \citep{cobbeTrainingVerifiersSolve2021} (1319 items), MMLU \citep{hendrycksMeasuringMassiveMultitask2021} (14042 items), Winograde \citep{sakaguchiWinoGrandeAdversarialWinograd2019} (1267 items), TruthfulQA \citep{linTruthfulQAMeasuringHow2022} (817 items), Hellaswag \citep{zellersHellaSwagCanMachine2019} (10042 items), and ARC \citep{clarkThinkYouHave2018} (1172 items), the benchmark contains 28,659 individual items, making it a prime candidate for down-sampling.
-More than 5000 models have been evaluated on the Open LLM Leaderboard with publicly released results, making it possible to collect item-level scores for testing for free.
-For comparison with previous works, we use scores from the same subset of 395 models as were used for evaluation in \citep{poloTinyBenchmarksEvaluatingLLMs2024a}.
+\textbf{Experimental Setup.} We conduct our evaluation on the Open LLM Leaderboard \citep{open-llm-leaderboard}, a comprehensive suite comprising six diverse benchmarks: GSM8K \citep{cobbeTrainingVerifiersSolve2021} (1319 items), MMLU \citep{hendrycksMeasuringMassiveMultitask2021} (14042 items), Winograde \citep{sakaguchiWinoGrandeAdversarialWinograd2019} (1267 items), TruthfulQA \citep{linTruthfulQAMeasuringHow2022} (817 items), Hellaswag \citep{zellersHellaSwagCanMachine2019} (10042 items), and ARC \citep{clarkThinkYouHave2018} (1172 items).
+Collectively, this dataset contains 28,659 items, making it a prime candidate for down-sampling.
+While our method does \textit{not} require historical model data, we utilize the publicly released scores of 395 models \citep{poloTinyBenchmarksEvaluatingLLMs2024a} to train the baseline IRT/Clustering methods and to serve as ground truth for evaluating predictive error.

-We compare the evaluation results for five different sizes of the benchmark subset, from 0.5\% to 10\% of the total benchmark.
-For each method, we collect ten repetitions with different random seeds to show the effect of the non-determinism present in k-means, IRT, and UMAP.
-Unless otherwise stated, from the 395 models collected from the Open LLM Leaderboard, we hold out the scores of the 95 most recently-released models as the test set and report mean absolute error (\textbf{MAE}, $\downarrow$ better) between predicted evaluation scores on the subset vs evaluation on the full dataset.
+We consider three subset budgets: 0.25\%, 0.5\%, and 1.0\% of the full leaderboard, corresponding to 71-287 items, similar to previous works testing samples between 50-300 items.
+As a heuristic, the 50-300 range is typically optimal for subsampling since smaller samples can be noisy and larger ones begin to saturate.
+Unless stated otherwise, we treat the 95 most recently released models as a held-out test set and train model-centric baselines on the remaining 300 models.
+We report mean absolute error (MAE; percentage points, $\downarrow$) between the estimated score from the subset and the true score computed on the full benchmark.
+For each method and budget, we run 10 repetitions with different random seeds to quantify variability from non-deterministic components (e.g., k-means, UMAP, IRT initialization).